ganathan/datalake/daas-common/readme.txt

 Steps for deploying:
 --------------------
 1) Open command prompt and execute the deploy-template file.
-Example Syntax: "deploy-template.bat myorg dev us-west-2 vpc" (windows) "./deploy-template.sh myorg dev us-west-2 vpc" (linux/mac)
+Example Syntax: "deploy-template.bat myorg myaccountid dev us-west-2 vpc" (windows) "./deploy-template.sh myorg myaccountid dev us-west-2 vpc" (linux/mac)
 The above example is for deploying a VPC in the AWS Account.
 The same syntax is for all aws services.

 Steps for updating:
 -------------------
 1) Open the cft-"service type"-common-template.yml file in your favorite text editor and make the necessary change.
-2) Run the deploy-template batch file providing the entity, environment, region and service type.
+2) Run the deploy-template batch file providing the entity, account id, environment, region and service type.

 Steps for cloning:
 ------------------